kennyfraser/wp-sync-test/_pages/basic-installation.md

 hide_from_related:
   - "0"
 ---
 You can quickly get up and running with DCOS Enterprise Edition by using the DCOS installer.
-The DCOS installer provides a guided installation using the most common and recommended defaults
+The DCOS installer provides a guided installation using the most common and recommended defaults.

 # Step 1: Bootstrap node prerequisites